plattysoft/Beret/README.md

 - All the API methods from the components as blocks
 - Support for selected I2C or SPI peripherals (i.e. LED Matrix)
 - Consider using Rhino instead of a WebView to execute the generated JavaScript
+- Only allow remote code deploy on Android Things if there is no screen attached

 # References
 - [Official Android Things documentation](https://developer.android.com/things/)